-Module Level Power Electronics (MPLE), is the collective term for AC microinverter and DC Power Optimiser solar systems.
+Module Level Power Electronics (MLPE), is the collective term for AC microinverter and DC Power Optimiser solar systems.
 These types of solar systems are more complex than traditional DC solar systems with string inverters, but come with a whole range of additional features and benefits which are explained in detail below.

-SOLAR HYBRIDS offers both traditional grid connected String inverter systems as well as MPLE Solar Systems using AC micro inverters & DC Optimisers; both have advantages and disadvantages over one another, some of which only affect the installer, but a basic understanding of the workings of each type of technology will help you, the consumer, decide which system is best suited to your needs.
+SOLAR HYBRIDS offers both traditional grid connected String inverter systems as well as MLPE Solar Systems using AC micro inverters & DC Optimisers; both have advantages and disadvantages over one another, some of which only affect the installer, but a basic understanding of the workings of each type of technology will help you, the consumer, decide which system is best suited to your needs.

 Micro Inverters & DC optimisers versus traditional DC solar systems